Contaflex SLR: Contaflex Rapid and Super

-The Contaflex Rapid was introduced in 1958 and had a slightly longer body, a built-in accessory shoe, a winding lever and a rewind crank.
-It was the meterless version.
+The Contaflex Rapid was introduced in 1958; compared to the III, which it replaced, the Rapid had a slightly longer body, a built-in accessory shoe, a winding lever and a rewind crank.
+It retained the 50 mm Tessar and convertible lens system from the III.
+The "Contaflex" name engraved on the front of the prism was changed to a script typeface instead of the sans-serif used on prior Contaflex cameras.
+It was the meterless version and was discontinued in 1960.

 The Contaflex Super, launched the following year, was based on the Rapid and had a coupled selenium exposure meter on the front side of the prism.
 It is easily recognized by the wheel on the front plate for the setting of the film speed (DIN).
 The meter needle was visible in the finder as well as on the top plate from the outside.
-It is not to be confused with the Super (new) that will be discussed later.
+It is sometimes referred to parenthetically as the Super (old style) to avoid confusion with the later Super (new).

-The Rapid and Super could take the same supplementary lenses as the III and IV.
+The major innovation for the Rapid/Super over the III/IV was the introduction of interchangeable film magazines, which permitted the photographer to swap emulsions mid-roll.
+The new body of the Rapid and Super allowed them to take magazine backs, interchangeable with a partly exposed film inside.
+Magazine backs, rare among 35mm cameras, also were supplied for the Contarex of Zeiss Ikon.